SaintNick1214/Project-Cortex/Documentation/02-core-features/05-a2a-communication.md

 // Option 1: Use A2A helper (convenient)
 await cortex.a2a.send({
-  from: 'finance-agent',
+  from: "finance-agent",
-  to: 'hr-agent',
+  to: "hr-agent",
-  message: 'What is the Q4 headcount budget?',
+  message: "What is the Q4 headcount budget?",
-  importance: 85
+  importance: 85,
 });

-// Option 2: Use Layer 2 directly (explicit Vector storage) await cortex.vector.store('finance-agent', {
+// Option 2: Use Layer 2 directly (explicit Vector storage) await cortex.vector.store("finance-agent", {
-  content: 'Asked HR Agent: What is the Q4 headcount budget?',
+  content: "Asked HR Agent: What is the Q4 headcount budget?",
-  contentType: 'raw',
+  contentType: "raw",
-  embedding: await embed('What is the Q4 headcount budget?'),  // Optional
+  embedding: await embed("What is the Q4 headcount budget?"), // Optional
   source: {
-    type: 'a2a',  // ← Marks as inter-agent communication
+    type: "a2a", // ← Marks as inter-agent communication
-    toAgent: 'hr-agent',
+    toAgent: "hr-agent",
-    timestamp: new Date()
+    timestamp: new Date(),
   },
+  conversationRef: {
-  conversationRef: {  // A2A conversations ARE stored in ACID by default
+    // A2A conversations ARE stored in ACID by default
-    conversationId: 'a2a-conv-789',
+    conversationId: "a2a-conv-789",
-    messageIds: ['a2a-msg-001']
+    messageIds: ["a2a-msg-001"],
   },
-  metadata: { importance: 85, tags: ['a2a', 'hr', 'budget'] }
+  metadata: { importance: 85, tags: ["a2a", "hr", "budget"] },
 });
 ```

 **Both approaches work!** A2A helpers just reduce code and handle bidirectional storage automatically.

 **How A2A fits in Cortex's architecture:**

 - **ACID Conversations** (Layer 1): Stores complete A2A message threads
 - **Vector Memories** (Layer 2): Searchable index with `source.type = 'a2a'`
 - **conversationRef**: Links Vector memories to ACID conversation (default behavior)